-Someone’s love life is in your hands, and they may either find everlasting love or they may find their heart broken.
-If you’re ever going to be successful, you’ll need to take this seriously.
+Someone’s love life is in your hands, and they may either find everlasting love or they may get their heart broken.
+If you’re ever going to be successful, you’ll need to take this responsibility seriously.

 But being a dating consultant can also be a satisfying and fulfilling career when you consider all the people you can help.

 Have you always wanted to be an online dating consultant?
 How would you like to help other people find love?
 Share it with us in the comments!

 We live in a world where people can make money beekeeping from home.